data-solution-automation-engine/data-solution-framework/docs/design-patterns/design-pattern-data-vault-link.md

 A Link table in Data Vault is the physical implementation of a Natural Business Relationship.
 A Link uniquely identifies a relationship between Core Business Concepts (Hub tables in Data Vault).

-The Link concept in Data Vault provides the flexibility of this data modeling approach.
+The Link concept in Data Vault provides the flexibility of this data modelling approach.
 Links are sets of (hub) keys that indicate that a relationship between those Hubs has existed at some point in time.

 A Link table is similar in concept to the Hub table, but only stores key pairs.